openknowledge-archive/activityapi/README.md

     # Start the server
     ./frontend.py

-#### Run the Timestamp scraper (debug)

-    # This simple scraper will populate the database
-    # with an extra row each time it is run:
-    ./scrape_timestamp.py

 #### Run the Twitter scraper

     # Grab a daily snapshot of twitter statistics for our accounts.
     # The account list is coded into the script.
+    ./snapshot_twitter.py --verbose

+#### Run the Facebook scraper

+    # Grab a daily snapshot of facebook likes statistics for our account.
+    ./snapshot_facebook.py --verbose

+#### Run the Google Analytics scraper

+    # This runs a daily job to snapshot the web hits of all our websites.
+    # You'll need to mess around with getting OAuth set up to create a sample.dat authentication file.
+    # Eg. try the example scripts from: https://developers.google.com/analytics/solutions/articles/hello-analytics-api'
+    # We store this file into an environment variable, GOOGLEANALYTICS_AUTH.
+    # If you're hooked up to heroku, you can just steal it from there (heroku run 'echo $GOOGLEANALYTICS_AUTH')
-    ./scrape_twitter.py --verbose
+    ./snapshot_googleanalytics.py daily --verbose

 #### Run the Github scraper

-    # The scraper connects to the public Github API to download user activity.
-    ./scrape_github.py activity --verbose

-    # It also runs a daily job to snapshot the watchers, forks and other statistics of our repositories.
+    # This runs a daily job to snapshot the watchers, forks and other statistics of our repositories.
-    ./scrape_github.py daily --verbose
+    ./snapshot_github.py daily --verbose

 #### Run the Mailman scraper

     # The scraper connects to the public Mailman archives to download user activity.
-    ./scrape_mailman.py activity --verbose
+    ./getactivity_mailman.py --verbose

     # It also runs a daily job to snapshot the number of subscribers and daily posts to each mailing list.
     # This accesses the subscriber roster, which requires a password set in an environment variable.
     # NOTE: This will record 0 posts-per-day unless the activity scraper has been run first!
     export MAILMAN_ADMIN=password1234...
-    ./scrape_mailman.py daily --verbose
+    ./snapshot_mailman.py --verbose

-## In Production
+## Hooking up to Heroku

 The system is deployed on Heroku. `Procfile` declares the web frontend to be run.
 The Scheduler add-on runs each of the `scrape_*.py` scripts at regular intervals to keep the database up-to-date.

+Installation:

+* Get set up with the Heroku toolbelt
+* Get your Heroku account authorized as a collaborator on the activityapi project
+* Add the heroku remote and start pushing.
+Try to keep it in sync with Github!

+    git remote add heroku git@heroku.com:activityapi.git

 ## Interactive Mode